metagenome-atlas/atlas/docs/usage/getting_started.rst

   atlas init --db-dir databases path/to/fastq_files

+This command parses the folder for fastq files (extension ``.fastq(.gz)`` or ``.fq(.gz)`` , gzipped or not). fastq files can be arranged in subfolders, in which case the subfolder name will be used as a sample name.
+If you have paired-end reads the files are usually distinguishable by ``_R1/_R2`` or simple ``_1/_2`` in the file names.
+Atlas searches for these patterns and lists the paired-end files for each sample.

-This command creates a ``samples.tsv`` and a ``config.yaml`` in the working directory.
+The command creates a ``samples.tsv`` and a ``config.yaml`` in the working directory.

 Have a look at them with a normal text editor and check if the samples names are inferred correctly.
-Samples should be alphanumeric names and cam be dash delimited.
-Underscores should be fine too.
+The sample names are used for the naming of contigs, genes, and genomes.
+Therefore, the sample names should consist only form digits and letters and start with a letter (Even though one ``-`` is allowed).
+Atlas tries to simplify the file name to obtain unique sample names, if it doesn't succeed it simply puts S1, S2, ... as sample names.

 See the  :download:`example sample table <../reports/samples.tsv>`

 The ``BinGroup`` parameter is used during the genomic binning.